Dash-Industry-Forum/Events/event.bs.md

 4. The DASH player-specific Events are passed to the DASH player control function (named 'DASH Client Control, Selection & Heuristic Logic' in Figure 1), while the Application-related Events and timed metadata track samples are passed to the Event & Metadata Synchronizer and Dispatcher function.

-5. If an Application is subscribed to a specific Event scheme or timed metadata stream, dispatch those instances of scheme or stream, according to the dispatch mode:
+5. If an Application is subscribed to a specific Event or timed metadata stream, dispatch the corresponding event instances or timed metadata samples, according to the dispatch mode:
-    1. For [=On-receive=] dispatch mode, dispatch the Event information or timed metadata samples as soon as they are received.
+    1. For [=On-receive=] dispatch mode, dispatch the Event information or timed metadata samples as soon as they are received(or no later than <var>AT</var>).
     2. For [=On-start=] dispatch mode, dispatch the Event information or timed metadata samples at their associated presentation time, using the synchronization signal from the media decoder.

-# Event and Timed metadata data timing # {#event-metadata-timing}
+# Event and Timed metadata sample timing models # {#event-metadata-timing}

 ## Inband Event timing parameters ## {#Inband-event-timing}